hvac-io/hvac-io.github.io/_posts/2014-09-08-sd-card-ubuntu-wacnet-image.md

 Android.

-If it does, congratulation!

-You now have your own BACnet webserver that you can hold in your hand!
+If it does, congratulation, you now have your own BACnet webserver that you can hold in your hand!